 An applicant for the eVisa will simply need to meet the South Africa visa requirements which include having a valid passport.
 Eligible travelers will be able to complete the online application form in just a few minutes with personal and passport information, and answer a few security-related questions, to receive an approved eVisa via email.

-South Africa E-Visa to be Piloted in Several Countries
+South Africa E-Visa Is Being in Kenya before Being Rolled Out to Several Countries

-To complement the introduction of the eVisa system, South Africa is also finalizing the development of a new Biometric Movement Control System, which is to be piloted at a number of South African airports in 2019.
+To complement the introduction of the eVisa system, South Africa is also finalizing the development of a new Biometric Movement Control System.
 The first step is the implementation of e-gates at Cape Town International airport, with the scheme to be expanded to other airports once the initial trial has concluded.

 South African Home Affairs have confirmed that the main objective of the e-gates project, like that of the eVisa system, is “the facilitation of movement of low-risk travelers”, demonstrating that the government is fully committed to making it easier for visitors to experience the country and contribute to its growth.

 The ministry is taking several steps to open up South Africa and making it easier for foreigners to visit.
 Besides introducing the electronic visa system, on July 10th, 2019, Aaron Motsoaledi, Minister of Home Affairs, declared that citizens of seven countries will be able to travel to South Africa without applying for a visa.
 The 7 countries that will be able to travel visa-free to South Africa are: Qatar, Ghana, New Zealand, Sao Tome and Principe, Saudi Arabia, United Arab Emirates.